POSITION: Deputy Director

 - Work with the Director to develop a strategic direction as it relates to the Mayor’s outreach and engagement with African-American organizations, and policy to ensure optimal long-term development and prime the African-American community for future leadership.

-- Work with the Director to analyze the effects and efficiency of programs and policies to ensure they are functioning as intended to provide maximum benefit to the Latino community.
+- Work with the Director to analyze the effects and efficiency of programs and policies to ensure they are functioning as intended to provide maximum benefit to the African-American community.

 - Assist other District functions with regards to policy issues involving constituents.